give-me-data/Tinder-Photo-Bot-/README.md

 Tinder Photo Bot

--- Perfect to train your Machine Learning Models ;) --
+-- Perfect to get data to train your Machine Learning Models ;) --

 Download unlimited Tinder Photos from your account.
 No Selenium, only Requests!